 Stillness In The Roundhouse #14193

 Here’s the lineup of old narrow gauge steam engines in their roundhouse berths at Rockhill Furnace, PA.
 The East Broad Top Railroad actually has six steam engines, the last is behind that closed overhead door.
 The self-powered M-1 combine occupies the rightmost door.
 Made from eight stitched images, this panorama was created while standing on the weathered wooden deck of the creaky manual turntable.
 As you can see, the entire scene is a little rough around the edges.

-Once a railroading mainstay in the days of steam engines, roundhouses were plentiful and every berth was full while other locomotives waited outside for their turn with the mechanics.
-All railroads had these specialized round buildings for servicing their motive power.
-There was always a turntable situated in the middle with the service tracks fanned away from them.
+Once a railroading mainstay in the days of steam engines, roundhouses once were plentiful.
+Every berth was full while other locomotives waited outside for their turn with the mechanics.
+Naturally, nearly all railroads had these specialized round buildings for servicing their motive power.
+There was always a turntable situated in the middle with service tracks that fanned away from them into the engine stalls.
 Today, most roundhouses are gone and only a few remain, just like the steam locomotives they once serviced.

 And that was one of the major drawbacks of steam engines: they took a lot of upkeep.
 Being maintenance intensive, they needed far more servicing and specialized railroad maintenance than the new diesel-powered locomotives.
-As a result, the handwriting was clearly on the wall for steam locomotives and they were phased out beginning in the late forties and by the late fifties, nearly all were out of work.
+As a result, the handwriting was clearly on the wall for steam locomotives.
+They were phased out beginning in the late forties and by the late fifties, nearly all were out of work.